mozilla/data-docs/src/datasets/experiment_monitoring.md

 ## Experiment enrollment data

-`mozdata.telemetry_derived.experiment_enrollment_aggregates_live` provides enrollment, unenrollment, graduate, update and failure aggregates for experiments and branches over 5-minute intervals.
+`moz-fx-data-shared-prod.telemetry_derived.experiment_enrollment_aggregates_live` provides enrollment, unenrollment, graduate, update and failure aggregates for experiments and branches over 5-minute intervals.
 This live view is also the basis of several derived tables:

 | Dataset name                                                             | Description                                                         |
 | ------------------------------------------------------------------------ | ------------------------------------------------------------------- |